mubarak/spark-cassandra-blueprints/README.md

 [DataStax Academy - Free video courses on Cassandra!](https://academy.datastax.com/courses)

 ### Add CASSANDRA_HOME
 Many ways to do this.
-A simple method is
-* Open (or create if you don't have one) ~/.bash_profile
-* Add a Cassandra env to your path $CASSANDRA_HOME/bin
+A simple method is to open (or create if you don't have one) ~/.bash_profile and add a Cassandra env to your path $CASSANDRA_HOME/bin

     export CASSANDRA_HOME=/Users/helena/cassandra